DelNov/T-Flows/readme.md

 Fine, maybe the simulation doesn't need to continue.
 You have hopefully grasped how to launch a parallel simulation.
 Before we end, let's just stop the simulation which is running.
-We could do it with a command:
+You could do it with a command:
 ```
 pkill Process
 ```
-which is a rather abrupt way to stop, but we may also direct _Process_ to end gracefully, saving the last results and backup files before it stops.
-To do that, we create a file called ```exit_now``` in the running directory.
+which is a rather abrupt way to stop, but you may also direct _Process_ to end gracefully, saving the last results and backup files before it stops.
+To do that, create a file called ```exit_now``` in the running directory.
 If _Process_ finds this file, it will save results and backup, and exit.
 Before exiting, it will delete the ```exit_now``` file to prevent interfering with the next run in the same directory.